[Note: This post was originally published in April 2025 and last updated in September 2025]

-I published my first Webflow template at the end of May 2024, and now that it’s almost been a year, it feels like the right time to pause and reflect.
-Over the past several months, I’ve received messages on LinkedIn and emails from designers, developers, and even entrepreneurs who came across my templates and wanted to know more about the process or if it’s even worth it.
+Over the past year, I’ve received messages on LinkedIn and emails from designers, developers, and even entrepreneurs who came across my templates and wanted to know more about the process or if it’s even worth it.

 So that’s what this post is about.